LettError/coverage/readme.md

 * The font width is definitely a factor that might make the results less useful in extreme designs: wider typefaces have more weight in the glyph rectangle.
 * In order to be able to compare different typefaces it is necessary to calculate the densities *with the same frequency tables.* Which makes it difficult to compare across scripts.
 * I'm ignoring the effects kerning and tracking will have on the coverage.
 This will definitely be an interesting addition, it could factor in pair frequencies, but these would need to be correlated with the character frequencies.
-* I'm also ignoring any effects that might be caused by lighting conditions, the reading distance and type size, or any conditions of the eye.
+* I'm also ignoring any effects that might be caused by lighting conditions, inkspread, reading distance and type size, or any conditions of the eye.
 * Between the languages there are not only differences between the frequencies, but also between the charactersets.
 If we're analysing a font that is being worked on it might not have all the characters that a language needs.
 Rather then make assumptions about certain characters, we need to check first if a font has all the characters required by the table.

 ## Code